Learning overcomplete, low coherence dictionaries with linear inference: Introduction

-Here, we show that while the $L_2$ cost has the correct behavior for a complete basis, in the overcomplete case, there are local minina which allow pairs of basis vectors to become arbitrarily close to each other.
-We introduce a theoretical framework for evaluating different degeneracy control costs, and propose two new costs, which we compare with previously proposed methods.
+Our first theoretical result is that although the global minima of the $L_2$ cost has zero coherence for a complete basis, in the overcomplete case, it has global minima with maximum coherence.
+We introduce an analytic framework for evaluating different coherence control costs, and propose several new costs, which fix deficiencies in previous methods.
 Our first novel approach is the $L_4$ cost on the difference between the identity matrix and the Gram matrix of the bases.
-The second method is a cost which we term the \textit{Coulomb} cost because it is derived from the physics problem of the electrostatic repulsion between charged particles on the surface of a hyper-sphere.
+The second method is a cost which we call the \textit{Coulomb} cost because it is derived from the potential energy of a collection of charged particles bound to the surface of an $n$-sphere.
+We also propose modifications to previously proposed methods of coherence control which allows them to learn less coherent dictionaries.

-In addition to preventing degeneracy, we show that these costs will influence the distribution of an overcomplete set of bases in the high dimensional space.
-We provide analytic and numerical methods for evaluating potential degeneracy controls and investigate their effect on the distribution of pairwise angles between bases.
-In this work, we apply this framework to the two novel methods as well as other methods from the literature.
-Finally, we evaluate the diversity of bases learned on natural images using different non-degeneracy costs.
+In addition to controlling coherence, we show empirically that these costs will influence the entire distribution of the learned bases in an overcomplete dictionary.
+We investigate the coherence control costs on model recovery on a dataset with known structure and finally, evaluate the diversity of bases learned on a dataset of natural image patches.